-BitTorrent is a peer-to-peer file-sharing communication protocol that allows users to transfer data and electronic files across the Internet in a decentralized way.
+BitTorrent is a peer-to-peer file-sharing communication protocol that allows users to transfer data and electronic files across the Internet decentralized.
 Like HTTP (hypertext transfer protocol) and FTP (file transfer protocol), it is a method for downloading data from the internet.
 BitTorrent, however, is a distributed transfer protocol, as opposed to HTTP and FTP.

 Challenges of BitTorrenting

-There are certain disadvantages or risks associated with downloading, uploading, or distributing a torrent file.
+Certain disadvantages or risks are associated with downloading, uploading, or distributing a torrent file.
 Continue reading to find out.

 Legalities of BitTorent

 P2P protocol (BitTorrent) is a fully legal filesharing technology.
 It's important to understand the difference between the legality of the technology itself and how you use it.

 What Makes a Downloadable File Legal or Illegal?